hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 the container.
 If timestep metadata is embedded in the container, preconditioner reuse by timestep can use it when ``timestep_filename`` is omitted.

-Packed sequence files may also embed an optional small manifest block (uncompressed) with provenance/debug information (resolved suffix range, input paths, codec, build metadata).
+Packed sequence files embed a mandatory small manifest block (uncompressed) with provenance/debug information (resolved suffix range, input paths, codec, build metadata).
-This does not affect runtime reconstruction, but can be useful when inspecting packed artifacts.
+This does not affect runtime reconstruction, but is useful when inspecting packed artifacts.

 Solver
 ------